cogentcore/cogent/README.md

 * filetree --get rid of empty upper level or not?
 * sliceview / tableview should activate select and focus on selectidx item in readonly chooser mode -- select is working, but focus is not -- cannot move selection via keyboard

-# DONE

-* spell,
-* menu choice selector close STILL not working! -- it is about the function being called!!!
-* open recent not making new window if gide already open
-* depth bg color not showing texteditor
-* filenode bold font not showing for isexe -- is set at treeview level
-* treeview label color getting reset on doubleclick in filetree
-* popup add position method override to set position specifically
-* gide filetree context menu -- just commands needed now
-* Completer is async and needs protection!
-* commands popup is not getting menu styles shadows
-* toml config files and cleanup prefs a bit
-* tableview / sliceview need extra layout loops within one layout pass -- doesn't work inside tabs
-* paste history not working at all
-* filetree not updating on open -- show already happening? -- works on new window but not existing.. duh.
-* var view needs same treeview select logic as inspector
-* gomod not updated
-* start select on menu (buff menu etc) not working -- so flakey
-* external files not quite working
-* recycle tab not working: getting stuck with Updating
-* replace is not interactive
-* open file not applying textfield sel on keyfun.Accept
-* lookup
-* initial view of buffer not scrolling
-* new command output needs to trigger layout update -- maybe fixed?
-* click select is not updating on render
-* register insert not working
-* focus first!
-* completer: no space, yes arrow keys
-* jump still not scrolling reliably -- same with links -- very random -- print in scroll code!